 Will I get school credit for my exchange year?

-We do not encourage students to attempt to complete a school year in Australia via remote/distance learning at the same time as being on exchange as this will significantly impact your ability to actively participate in the exchange experience and get the most out of it.
+We do not allow students to complete a school year in Australia via remote/distance learning at the same time as being on exchange as this will significantly impact your ability to actively participate in the exchange experience and get the most out of it.

 What if I have problems during my exchange?